Hokkaido Ramen Santouka – Signage – 2012

 The soup’s mild, coaxing flavor spreads throughout your mouth and morphs into this rich taste, loved by many.
 Hitoshi Hatanaka prepared his special blend of ramen for his family and got exceedingly great reviews.
 With his family’s delight as his motivation, Hitoshi Hatanaka proceeded to start his company in March 1988 and opened his first restaurant in Asahikawa, Hokkaido.
 The restaurant that housed only nine seats had just one item on its menu: the Shio ramen.
 From these humble beginnings, Hokkaido Ramen Santouka was born.

-Downtown Yonge has been the entertainment and retail center of Toronto for over a century.
+Yonge St has been the entertainment and retail center of Toronto for over a century.
 Initially, the shopping center title went to King Street, located east of Yonge.
 The expansion of the Toronto Eaton Centre into Yonge Street facilitated the development of the area into a prime shopping district.
 Just after the Eaton store opened, the Robert Simpson department followed suit and opened a store on Queen Street, a stone-throw away from the Eaton store.
 The Robert Simpson Department is known today as the Hudson’s Bay Company store.

-The entertainment aspects of Downtown Yonge were not left behind.
+The entertainment aspects of Yonge St were not left behind.
 Massey Hall, Pantages and not to mention, the Wintergarden theaters were built along Yonge Street.
 Today, the Massey Hall is as it was all those years ago, its appeal and grandeur untouched.
 However, the Pantages and Wintergarden Theatres were converted into movie houses and then back to live theater spots.